 As with any medication your veterinarian prescribes, give your cat the full course of deworming medication to ensure the tapeworms are completely eradicated.

-Whether your cat has had tapeworms or you want to avoid your cat getting them, the best way to prevent tapeworms in cats is by giving your cat flea and tick medicine.
+Whether your cat has had tapeworms, or you want to avoid your cat getting infected, the best way to prevent them is by giving your cat flea preventative.

-Your veterinarian can recommend a flea and tick prevention medication to help keep your cat healthy and tapeworm free.
+Your veterinarian can recommend a flea prevention medication to help keep your cat healthy and tapeworm free.